boetiusj/hugo/content/pages/office-painting-case-study.md

 ## The Result

-## new

-{{< youtube-enhanced id=somyoSBk9DQ title="Video testimonial" start="20" >}}

-## orig

 {{< youtube id="somyoSBk9DQ" title="Video testimonial" >}}

 The whole project came off smoothly - injury free, ahead of schedule, [delighted customer](/video-testimonials/) and leasing at [10200 State Line Rd.](http://www.10200stateline.com/) is booming.
-If you’ve got an office painting project in the metro Kansas City area, please call Crestwood Painting and let's talk about some of the options.
+If you have an office painting project in the metro Kansas City area, give us a call and let's talk about some of the options.